budianonym/posapi/README.md

 2. Install all dependencies listed in package.json by ``npm install``
 3. Run ``node import`` to import sample data for Nedb
 4. Start the application by ``npm start``
+5. This app use port 6000
-5. Below are the endpoints
+6. Below are the endpoints

 ### Getting products by value
 * Method: GET
 * Content-Type: application/json
-* Endpoint: localhost:6000/api/v1/product
+* Endpoint: /api/v1/product
 * Example Json request:
 ```
 {